estelle/flexbox/draft/04_flex_examples.md

     overflow: scroll;
 	}

 We set the height to always be exactly the height of the viewport with `height: 100vh`.
 We dictate that the `header` and `footer` can neither grow nor shrink, but rather must always be the height of the content.
-The `&lt;main>` can both grow and shrink, absorbing all the distributable space, if any, scrolling if too tall.
+The `<main>` can both grow and shrink, absorbing all the distributable space, if any, scrolling if too tall.

 In our second example, if we are OK with the footer being out of view, below the page fold, we set the the minimum height is 100vh, and dictate the &lt;main> can grow, but is not required to shrink.